Search

 If you host your training programme online, you have various useful assessment tools at your fingertips.

-To ensure your learners have improved their knowledge, you should use pre and post-assessments to measure how much knowledge they have gained.
-These assessments can be, for example, quizzes, tests or assignments.
+To ensure your learners have enhanced their knowledge, you should use pre and post-assessments to measure how much they have learned.

 Similarly, you can use your digital learning platform to measure skills development.
 For example, interactive simulations or scenarios allow your learners to demonstrate the skills they have acquired through your training programme.

 Lastly, you should evaluate your learners’ level of retention and comprehension.
 You can do so by assigning tasks or projects that require your learners to demonstrate their abilities.
-This could include, for instance, presentations, reports, reflective essays or group projects.
+This could include, for instance, presentations, reports, reflective essays, and group projects.

 Level 3: Behaviour